Flo-R1der/paperless-nextcloud-sync/README.md

    - Add the container’s IP to the whitelist in Nextcloud to prevent throttling during initial synchronization.

 > [!TIP]
-> Are you struggling with this short description?
-[Read the full documentation.](documentation/README.md)
+> Are you struggling with this short description? <a href="https://github.com/Flo-R1der/paperless-nextcloud-sync/blob/main/documentation/README.md">Read the full documentation</a>.

 <br>